Randy Rutherford: Coaching career

 After retiring from playing basketball, Rutherford returned to OSU and served as an assistant strength and conditioning coach for four years.
 He was on the coaching staff in 2004 when the Cowboys went back to the Final Four in the NCAA tournament.

 In May 2008, Rutherford was appointed head coach of the boys basketball team at Tulsa Central.
 In his lone season as coach of the Braves, he guided Central to an area tournament championship and an appearance in the Class 4A State Tournament.
 The Braves, who played against many Class 5A and Class 6A teams during the regular season, finished 13–13.

 In March 2009, Rutherford resigned as coach of Central to become the men's coach at Murray State College.
 He coached at Murray State for two years.

 In July 2018, Rutherford was appointed head coach of the boys basketball team at McLain High School in Tulsa.
+He was still in the role as of February 2024.